 Confirm that the volume is not muted

-First of all, you have to get rid of the most obvious solution.
-If you don't have sound on your computer, make sure the computer just isn't muted.
-Click on the icon Volume in the lower right corner of your computer to check the main volume; make sure it is not cut or set at an extremely low level.
+First, you need to get rid of the most obvious solution.
+If you don't have sound on your computer, check that it's simply not muted.
+Click on the icon Volume in the lower right corner of your computer to check the main volume; make sure it is not muted or set extremely low.

 Then right click on the same icon and choose Open volume mixer to see the current volume level of all apps that are streaming audio.